 Freedom of association and collective bargaining is fundamental to improving labour conditions across the apparel supply chain and in our sourcing countries.
 Freedom of association remains an important focus of our strategy to amplify workers’ voices, encourage a dialogue with management, and advance the overall performance of our suppliers' factories.

 Overcoming legal restrictions

-In 2017, we detected 10 cases where freedom of association was not respected in our supply chain.
-Of these cases, four were found in Cambodia, two each in Myanmar and Turkey, and one each in Bangladesh and India.
-To remediate these incidents, our local Sourcing and Sustainable Supply Chain (SSC) teams, with support from the Global Sustainability team and the Sourcing teams, have worked closely with our suppliers, the workers’ representatives and international trade unions to address each of the issues individually.
-In 2017, each of the 10 cases were resolved amicably and with mutual satisfaction of workers, management and labour unions.
+In 2018, we detected eight cases where freedom of association was not respected in our supply chain.
+Of these, four were found in Turkey, two in India, and one each in Myanmar and Cambodia.
+To remediate these incidents, our local Sourcing and Sustainable Supply Chain (SSC) teams, with support from the Global Sustainability team and the Sourcing teams, have worked closely with our suppliers, the workers’ representatives, and international trade unions to address each issue individually.
+As of early 2019, four cases are still open and we are working to successfully close them in the coming weeks.

 How we’re responding